New Student Checklist

 Foreign Language Placement Exam

-Students who have studied French, Latin, or Spanish for three or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to orientation.
-More details on foreign language placement are available here.
+Students who have studied French, German, Latin, or Spanish for three or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to orientation.
+If you are in the College of Social and Behavioral Sciences, the College of Humanities and Fine Arts, or seeking a BA in the College of Natural Sciences you will have a foreign language requirement and you should take the foreign language placement exam.

 Test Scores and Transcripts